-This paper provides an overview of the Brilliant Star model of human growth and development.
-The background for the need to develop a comprehensive model is offered as well as a description of the model's ten domains and two core elements.
-The Brilliant Star model is a systems-based, ecological model that proposes a need to identify the knowledge, attitudes, and skills required for successful adulthood as well as the important contextual factors that influence an individual's development.
+This paper provides an overview of a holistic approach to human growth and development.
+The background for the need to develop a comprehensive, systems-based framework is offered including a description of its ten domains and three core elements.
+In addition to an outline of the knowledge, attitudes, and skills required for successful adulthood, there is a discussion of the important contextual factors that influence an individual's development.

 What does it take to be a successful adult in the 21st century?
 Exactly what does success mean?
 Financial wealth?
 Career achievement?
 Inner peace?
 Developing one's potential to the fullest?
-How should the family, the school, religious organizations, and community guide the development of the knowledge, attitudes, and skills necessary for such success?
+How should the family, the school, religious organizations, and community facilitate the development of the knowledge, attitudes, and skills necessary for such success?
 These important questions are the focus of discussions in the United States and around the world.
 With the rapid social and cultural changes that have become commonplace throughout the past century, these questions have become increasingly difficult to answer definitively.